-In order to rearrange the two saddle tanks, and to get ‘Henbury’ over the inspection pit, it was necessary to do some rearranging using the Ruston diesel shunter, not often seen on the line.
+In order to rearrange the two saddle tanks, and to get ‘Henbury’ over the inspection pit, it was necessary to do some shunting using the Ruston diesel shunter, not often seen on the line.

 The Ruston itself was in the ‘Barn’, behind the line’s self-propelled crane.

 The crane shunts the coal wagon back out of the way.

 With a growl and a puff of smoke, the Ruston creeps out of the barn, collects the two vans (Which double up as a good way of preventing people falling into the pit), and deposits them back outside the shed before heading down to M Shed.